Lycée François-Ier (Fontainebleau): History

 Plans to establish a municipal school in Fontainebleau were first tabled in 1874 under president Patrice de MacMahon and minister of public instruction Arthur de Cumont, the objective being to provide education for the sons of officers.
 After a competition was held in 1877, Henri Proust was officially commissioned in 1880 to design the new institution, which was founded at the site of a house Le Clos de Bel-Air (originally built in 1840) and would fall under the category of lycée.

 The school was named Collège Carnot in 1888 after president Lazare Carnot.
 In 1910 under principal Boinet, dormitories and an infirmary were added.
 When France entered World War II in 1939, the campus was requisitioned.
 During the occupation of France, classes took place at the former Maison Sauvager on Rue Grande while the original premises was used as a field hospital.
 Only external students were permitted during this time.

 Preparatory classes were introduced in 1948.
+The school was renamed Lycée François 1er in King Francis I of France's honour in 1960.
 The multilingual école international de Fontainebleau was established in 1959 in an agreement between the Ministry of Education and SHAPE, who eventually left in 1967.
 The Anglophone Section was created in 1979, the high school of which is hosted at the lycée.